Creating Accessible Documents: FREE Accessibility Ribbons

-We hosted a FREE webinar on September 15, 2020, that discussed, amongst other things, accessibility features in Word, Excel, and PowerPoint.
+We have a pre-recorded webinar that discusses, amongst other things, accessibility features in Word, Excel, and PowerPoint.
+Watch it here.

 We spend a lot of time clicking around from tab to tab to find the buttons on the ribbons that we need.
 There is a better way to have your favourite buttons and features in one place.
 We have created three customized accessibility ribbons for you which can be imported into your Microsoft applications and displayed or hidden easily.

 - Download and save the files to a location on your computer.